Zhangjiakou: Names

+During the Ming dynasty, when the city was a major military outpost against the Northern Yuan, it was also known as Wucheng (武城, Wǔchéng), "Martial" or "War Town".
 Because of its strategic position above and northwest of Beijing, Zhangjiakou has been nicknamed "Beijing's Northern Door".

 History

-Pre-Qin Era
+Pre-Qin era

 There are many paleolithic remains like Nihewan, Xiaochangliang, and Maquangou located in Guyuan county, which indicated human activities dating back possibly 2 million years ago.

 Around 2500 BC, the legendary ancestors of Chinese people, Huangdi, Yandi, and Chiyou used to live in the area of Zhuolu Town, and later fought the Battle of Zhuolu and Battle of Banquan, amalgamating different tribes into a single Huaxia tribe, thus beginning Chinese history.

 During Spring and Autumn period, Xiongnu and Donghu people inhabited the northern area while Yan State (since around 11th century BC) and Dai state (since 7th century BC) occupied the southern area.
 In 475 BC, Dai was occupied by Zhao Wuxu of Zhao State.
 In 300 BC, King Wuling of Zhao established Dai Commandery, managing the area of ancient Dai state with its administrative center in Dai, currently Daiwangcheng, Yu County.
 During the same period of time, King Zhao of Yan sent General Qin Kai who was once captured by Donghu people and thus became familiar with their tactics to defeat Donghu.
 Following that, Yan State built Great Wall in its border extending from Zaoyang (currently northeast of Xuanhua) to Xiangping (currently north of Liaoyang).
 In 283 BC, King Zhao established Shanggu Commandery.
 In 265 BC, Li Mu, a famous general of Zhao, commanded and deployed troops in Dai to protect against Xiongnu.
 After arriving in Dai, initially Li Mu banned any counterattack against Xiongnu to preserve the strength for years, which however incurred the discontent of King of Zhao.
 As a result, Li Mu was sacked.
 Following Zhao troops' defeat later, King of Zhao reinstated Li Mu.
 Viewing Zhao troops as cowards, Xiongnu grew arrogant and underestimated Zhao's strength.
 Finally, Li Mu led troops and ambushed Xiongnu, causing hundreds of thousands of casualties and great damage of Xiongnu, thus ensuring decades of peace in Zhao's borderlands.

 In 228 BC, Wang Jian, a Qin general defeated Zhao army and occupied its capital, Handan.
 Jia, a son of Zhao king, escaped to Dai, currently northeast of Yu County and declared himself as the King of Dai.
 In alliance with Xi, King of Yan, the combined army, commanded by Crown Prince Dan was defeated at Yishui.
 In 222 BC, Wang Ben, a Qin general defeated Yan state and then, attacked Dai.
 He captured Jia and ended Dai as a state.
 Jia feared humiliation and committed suicide.